preetraval45/Supply-Chain-Intelligence/PROJECT_STORY.md

 We only alert when $P(\text{Disruption}|\text{Data}) > 0.85$

-## 🚀 What's Next
+## 🚀 Future Enhancements

-If we had more time, we would add:
+If I had more time, I would add:

 1. **Blockchain Integration**: Immutable audit trail of all predictions and decisions
 2. **Federated Learning**: Train models on data from multiple companies without sharing raw data